George Muir (field hockey)

 George David Muir (born 24 February 1994) is a New Zealand field hockey player.

 Personal life

-George Muir was born and raised in North Harbour, New Zealand.
+George Muir was born and raised on the North Shore, New Zealand.

-Muir works as a law clerk at Simpson Western in Auckland.
+Muir works as a lawyer at Thompson Blackie Biddles in Auckland.

 Career

 Domestic competition

 In the New Zealand National Hockey League, Muir plays for North Harbour.

 National teams

 Under-21

 Muir appeared in the New Zealand U-21 side on two occasions; at the 2012 Sultan of Johor Cup and the 2013 FIH Junior World Cup.

 Black Sticks

 In 2013, Muir made his senior international debut for the Black Sticks during the 2012–13 FIH World League Semi-Finals in Rotterdam.

 Muir's most prominent appearance with the national team was at the 2018 Commonwealth Games on the Gold Coast, where the team won a silver medal.

 During the inaugural tournament of the FIH Pro League, Muir was a member of the New Zealand team that finished in 8th place.